Starlink Review 2026 (UK & US)

 What is the difference between Residential and Roam?

 The main difference is mobility.
-Residential is meant for your registered service address and comes with higher priority data plus £0 upfront hardware options in some areas.
-Roam is built for travel in your country and internationally across 150+ countries, territories and other markets, but it requires hardware purchase upfront and has deprioritised speeds.
+Residential is meant for your registered service address and generally gets better priority than Roam.
+Roam is built for travel in your country and internationally across 150+ countries, territories and other markets, but it usually requires hardware purchase upfront and has more deprioritised performance in busy areas.

 🏆 How We Rated Starlink